🏺36 episodes2h 26m totalWorks offline

 23FULL APP4 min

-Rome — Part 23: Baths Of Caracalla — The Luxury Machine Under The Marble
+Baths of Caracalla — The Luxury Machine Under the Marble

 The Baths of Caracalla were a public gift on the surface and an industrial labor system underneath.